kswanberg/kswanberg.github.io/_pages/home.md

 {% capture title-text %}

-<sup>1</sup>HMRS-VERI (the Proton MRS Validation Effort Resource Initiative) represents a special endeavor from within the 2021/22 MRS Code and Data Sharing Committee to provide a centralized means to share spectral datasets that can be used to quantitatively validate proton magnetic resonance spectral processing and quantification tools.
+<sup>1</sup>HMRS-VERI (the Proton MRS Validation Effort Resource Initiative) represents a special endeavor from within the 2021/22 MRS Code and Data Sharing Committee and MRSHub to provide a centralized means to share spectral datasets that can be used to quantitatively validate proton magnetic resonance spectral processing and quantification tools.
 The tools to be validated include not only those that have already persisted in the literature absent centralized validation efforts but also as-yet agreed upon novel software solutions, open-source and otherwise, that might underlie future consensus recommendations regarding precise and accurate spectral processing and quantification pipelines.

 {% endcapture %}